alidaneshpour/alidaneshpour/README.md

 # About Me:
-Computer Science student at Amirkabir University of Technology
+Computer Science graduate at Amirkabir University of Technology

 ## 🌐 Socials: